Nimo

 Identify simplifying assumptions before applying a formula (point-source, uniform field, small extensions).

-Graphs reveal proportionality: straight line through origin indicates direct proportionality.
+Graphs reveal proportionality: a straight line through the origin indicates direct proportionality.

 Built with v0